Semih Kaya: International career

-Kaya has played for all levels of the Turkish national team, including the under-21 level despite being at a younger age at the time.
+Kaya has played for all levels of the Turkey national team, including the under-21 level despite being at a younger age at the time.
 He made his debut for senior Turkish side on 29 February 2012, playing the entire game against Slovakia in a 2–1 loss.
-He is part of the Turkish national team for Euro 2016.
+He is part of the Turkey national team for Euro 2016.

 Personal life

-Kaya's grandfather was Torbesh and he emigrated from Macedonia to the Turkish city of İzmir.
+Kaya's grandfather was Macedonian Muslim or Torbeš and he emigrated from Macedonia to the Turkish city of İzmir.
 He is the youngest of three brothers.